 Property Inspections

-ODLT needs volunteers to conduct annual inspections of our conservation properties.
-These help us track current conditions of conservation values, cultural resources, and infrastructure.
-This is a great opportunity to see where we work in Oregon’s High Desert and assist in our conservation plans.
+ODLT needs volunteers to conduct annual inspections of our conservation properties spread throughout our service area.
+These inspections are a way for ODLT to keep tabs on the current conditions of conservation values, cultural resources, and infrastructure on the properties.
+As a member of the Land Trust Alliance, ODLT is required to conduct these inspections annually.
+This is a great opportunity for volunteers to see where we work in Oregon’s High Desert!
 At some sites, you could help us install or remove wildlife cameras.

 There are no facilities on these properties, so please bring your preferred food, water, and appropriate clothing for the weather and terrain (long sleeves, wide brim hat, hiking footwear, sunscreen, etc.).
 Please have a plan and let other people know of your plans for visiting and leaving the properties before you head out, especially if you are going alone.